craiig/HOTDOGSEAGULL/readme.md

 git clone ...
 edit 'media_folder' variable in server.js to point to your media directory node server.js
-Visit http://localhost:3000 in a web browser.
+Visit http://<local_ip>:3000 in a web browser.
 ```
+NOTE: You need to use an ip that the chromecast can access.
+I.e. use 192.168.1.X and don't use localhost.

 ## Warranty & Support ##
 This server might be very insecure and may leak all your files.
 Security audits/fixes are more than welcome.
 For the love of god put this behind a firewall.